Pete and Jon Najarian look at the options for CSX and Goodyear Tires.

 Check out the companies making headlines after the bell Wednesday: Yum Brands, Phillips 66, Monsanto and more.

 Michael Ward, CSX Corporation Chairman & CEO, discusses the company's earnings release and how the price of coal is affecting the rail operator.

 Discussing the current state of the markets with Peter Costa, Empire Executions President and CNBC Contributor; Mark Eibel, Russell Investments Client Investment Strategies Director; and CNBC's Rick Santelli.

 CNBC's Seema Mody reports on the early release of quarterly results from CSX.

 U.S. stock-index futures traded narrowly higher on Wednesday after the Dow Jones Industrial Average and the S&P 500 indexes closed at record highs on Tuesday.

 The drop in Treasury yields has fueled stocks' move higher.
 Traders will watch to see whether Tuesday’s reversal continues.

 CNBC's Mary Thompson reports on the new lane at the Panama Canal, which is re-configuring global trade which is expected to pay off for railroads.

 Jim Cramer says to forget about payroll, instead use these four off-the-radar stocks as a gauge for how the economy is really doing.

-Jim Cramer rattles off his take on caller favorite stocks, including this popular defense play.
+Jim Cramer rattles off his take on caller favorite stocks, including this bank stock with great yield.